Wolverine971/9takes/src/blog/enneagram/enneagram-tldr.md

 **[Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)**: Strives for perfection and is highly critical of themselves and others.
 They have a strong sense of right and wrong and are motivated by a desire to improve the world around them. <a href="/blog/enneagram/enneagram-type-1" > More about the 1 </a>

-**[Type 2- The Helper](/blog/enneagram/enneagram-type-2)**Type 2 - The Helper: Values relationships and is driven by a need to feel loved and appreciated.
+**[Type 2- The Helper](/blog/enneagram/enneagram-type-2)**: Values relationships and is driven by a need to feel loved and appreciated.
 They are empathetic and nurturing, but can struggle with asserting their own needs. <a href="/blog/enneagram/enneagram-type-2" > More about the 2 </a>

 **[Type 3- The Achiever](/blog/enneagram/enneagram-type-3)**: Goal-oriented and success-driven, the Achiever is motivated by a need for recognition and validation.
 They are often competitive and can struggle with work-life balance. <a href="/blog/enneagram/enneagram-type-3" > More about the 3 </a>